SimoneMichelon/Money-Manage-Web-App/README.md

 # Money Manager Application

-**Money Manager Application** is a full-stack application for personal finance management, developed using **Spring Boot** for the backend and **Angular** for the frontend.
-It offers an intuitive user interface to track income, expenses, and manage custom categories.
-This project is for learning purposes only.
+**Money Manager Application** is a web application for personal finance management, developed using **Spring Boot** for the backend and **Angular** for the frontend.
+It offers an intuitive user interface to track incomes, expenses, and manage custom categories. **This project is for learning purposes only.**

 ---